Here’s what you ball can do for you…

 Your pelvic floor is already under strain during pregnancy but a ball provides gentle support for it.
 While you’re on the ball you naturally assume positions that encourage your baby to get into a good position for pushing.
 Midwives call this optimal fetal positioning (OFP) and this makes all the difference to your labour.

 If you need electronic monitoring of your baby’s heartrate you can still have this and use the ball, you don’t have to medicalise things and lay on a bed.
 The more upright you are the better because gravity really helps you out.
-If you’re laying down it creates and upward curve for your pelvis meaning your baby needs to come up over your pelvis but if your sat upright your baby can come down into your pelvis and through the birth canal with ease.
+If you’re laying down it creates and upward curve for your pelvis meaning your baby needs to come up over your pelvis but if your sat upright your baby can come down into your pelvis and through the birth canal easier.